AAFANS-Page-Header-Banners-General-Banner

 The purpose of the Public Interest Disclosure Act (PID Act) and the ASIC Whistleblower rights and protections under the Corporations Act 2001 is to promote the integrity and accountability of the Commonwealth public sector and ensure whistleblowers that come forward with concerns are protected, by:

-• Encouraging and facilitating the making of disclosures of wrongdoing by public officials
+• Encouraging and facilitating the making of disclosures of suspected wrongdoing by public officials

-• Ensuring that public officials who make protected disclosures are supported and protected from adverse consequences relating to the making of a disclosure
+• Ensuring that public officials who make protected disclosures are supported and protected from reprisals for making a disclosure

-• Ensuring that disclosures are properly investigated and resolved or managed.
+• Ensuring that disclosures are properly investigated and managed.

 These two areas of legislation operate together and provide substantially the same protections.